 If you click on the pencil (edit option) you can see the detail of the DDC as shown below.

 The key value I would like to highlight here is the new DDC parameter called CASCADE which is now set to a default value of “Y”.
 This is the key parameter that is set to indicate that we are dealing with Cascading Standby Databases here.
-Also note the ARCHDEST and ARCHSOURCE values.
+Also, note the ARCHDEST and ARCHSOURCE values.
 As mentioned earlier, it is important that the ARCSOURCE value of this configuration match the ARCHDEST location of the 1st standby database configuration.

 The next important step is to apply the license key for this configuration.
 The license configuration is easy.
-You need to use the license key provided to you on purchase of your license – in this example a trial license key is used.
-You need to navigate to the License main menu option and then select the DDC DEVCDBDR (shown in image below as pointed out by number 1).
+You need to use the license key provided to you on the purchase of your license – in this example a trial license key is used.
+You need to navigate to the License main menu option and then select the DDC DEVCDBDR (shown in the image below as pointed out by number 1).
 Then once you filled in the license key and submitted it, you can review and will see the license key is valid and in this case have an expiry date – due to the trial license key used.

 Creating the Cascading Standby Database (the second standby from the 1st standby)